 Fidelity vs Vanguard: Is My Money Safe?

 Yes!
 Let’s keep this simple.
-Both Fidelity and Vanguard are regulated by the FCA (financial conduct authority), which means that any investments you place with either service are protected up to £85,000.
+Both Fidelity and Vanguard are regulated by the FSCS (Financial Services Compensation Scheme), which means that any investments you place with either service are protected up to £85,000.
 That, of course, is if anything was to happen to either platform.
 Which is extremely unlikely.

 Fidelity vs Vanguard: Pros and Cons